HangfireIO/Hangfire.Documentation/background-processing/throttling.rst

 Removing the Throttling
 +++++++++++++++++++++++

 As with other rate limiters, you can just remove the ``DynamicWindow`` attributes from your methods and call the following methods.
-There's no need to change the mode to ``Release`` as with `Concurrent Limiters`_, since no logic is running on background job completion.
+There's no need to change the mode to ``Release`` as with `Concurrency Limiters`_, since no logic is running on background job completion.

 .. code-block:: c#